stanete/stanete.github.io/_posts/2021-02-15-dealing-problems-scalups.md

 ![](/images/scalups_cover.png)

-There may be structural problems, missing information, lack of trust between teams, poor defined business goals, lack of a unified engineering or product strategy, communication probles between departments, huge dependencies between teams, a lot of bureaucracy and the list goes on and on.
+There may be structural problems, missing information, lack of trust between teams, poor defined business goals, lack of a unified engineering or product strategy, communication problems between departments, huge dependencies between teams, a lot of bureaucracy and the list goes on and on.
 I've faced some of these problems.
 I tried to solve some, I had to accept some and I'm still frustrated with others.
 I want to share with you how to identify and deal with some of them.

 ## The newcomer
-As a leader your success will be measured by the success of your team plus the success of the people you influence.
+As a leader your success will be measured by the sum of the success of your team plus the success of the people you influence.
 Your primary focus should be to make your team achieve their goals.
 Your seconday focus should be to gain the credibility and trust of your peers and managers.
 Even if you have to take care of both at the same time, always prioritize your team.
 Ask for forgiveness instead of permission.
 It's more valuable to get your team achieve the business goals than to please your peers.
 So if you have to choose between making a decision to get your team on track and waiting for approval from other departments, choose what's best for your team.
 This is only sustainable in the short term.
 And it has a lot of risk because if you make a decision and your team underachieves or fails, other people can use your decisions as an argument against you or against your team.

 [Share this post on 🐦 twitter](https://twitter.com/intent/tweet?text={{page.title}}&url={{site.url}}{{page.url}}&via={{site.twitter_username}}&related={{site.twitter_username}}) or subscribe to my newsletter **With a grain of salt** and receive an email with updates from time to time.

 {% include mailchimp.html %}

-Some of the most common anti patters you'll see in a team are: lack of clear business objectives, lack of information and poorly managed dependencies.
+Some of the most common anti-patterns you'll see in a team are: lack of clear business objectives, lack of information and poorly managed dependencies.
 Let's dig deeper in each of these.

 ## The north star
 A team without a clear business goal is doomed and destined to fail.
 Your job as a leader is to make sure a business goal exists and both the team and the stakeholders are comfortable with it.